 Perhaps you have heard of animal naturopathy but have wondered what it really is.
 The philosophy of naturopathy has been in existence since the beginning of time.
-Animal naturopathy is a lifestyle!

-When the body does go out of balance, then naturopathy employs the use of nature’s remedies such as herbs, essential oils, minerals, etc., in addition to the laws of health, to support the body so it can bring itself back into balance.
+When the body does go out of balance, then the naturopath may also employ the use of nature’s remedies such as herbs, essential oils, minerals, etc., in addition to the laws of health, to spark the immune system and support the body so it can bring itself back into balance.

 The word “disease” is really a bastardization of the original word “dis-ease” meaning the body was uneasy because it was/is imbalanced.
 The word “disease” was instituted to place labels on symptoms and is used to lend an element of fear that states only a licensed physician can cure and/or treat the “label” using invasive measures such as surgery and synthetic pharmaceuticals to “control or manage the labeled symptom